Dynastinae: Description

 The Dynastinae are among the largest of beetles, reaching more than 15 cm in length, but are completely harmless to humans because they cannot bite or sting.
 Some species have been anecdotally claimed to lift up to 850 times their own weight.
 An extinct Eocene Oryctoantiquus borealis was the largest fossil scarabeid, with a length of 5 cm.
 Some modern Oryctini grew up to 7 cm.
 Common names of the Dynastinae refer to the characteristic horns borne only by the males of most species in the group.
 Each has a horn on the head and another horn pointing forward from the center of the thorax.
 The horns are used in fighting other males during mating season, and for digging.
 The size of the horn is a good indicator of nutrition and physical health.

 The body of an adult rhinoceros beetle is covered by a thick exoskeleton.
 A pair of thick wings lie atop another set of membranous wings underneath, allowing the rhinoceros beetle to fly, although not very efficiently owing to its large size.
-Their best protection from predators is their size and stature, also avoiding many due to being nocturnal.
+Their best protection from predators is their size and stature, also avoiding many due to being (not strictly) nocturnal.
 When the sun is out, they hide under logs or in vegetation to camouflage themselves from the few predators big enough to eat them.
 If rhinoceros beetles are disturbed, some can release very loud, hissing squeaks created by rubbing their abdomens against the ends of their wing covers.

+Activity patterns and host-plant plasticity

+While rhinoceros beetles are widely characterized as nocturnal or crepuscular, recent ecological research by Ryo Shibata and Wataru Kojima demonstrates that their activity patterns are highly plastic and depend heavily on food availability and host tree species.
+For example, studies on the Japanese rhinoceros beetle (Trypoxylus dichotomus) reveal that their circadian behaviors shift dramatically between different host plants.
+When aggregating on oak trees (Quercus acutissima), the beetles exhibit typical nocturnal behavior, arriving after sunset and returning to underground refuges before sunrise to avoid daytime predators.

+Conversely, when utilizing ash trees (Fraxinus griffithii), the beetles display significant diurnal (daytime) activity, remaining active and feeding throughout the day.
+Because ash trees require the beetles to actively shave away bark to access sap—a highly time-consuming process—the energy and time investment forces a shift away from strict nocturnality.
+This behavioral flexibility proves that environmental factors and foraging constraints can override their typical nocturnal rhythms.